 Due to federally mandated standards, every child is required to be tested for lead and hemoglobin, between 9-12 months, 24 months, and between ages 3 to 5 years old if not previously tested.
-Your doctor may perform these tests at the time of a well child exam.
+Your doctor may perform these tests at the time of a well child exam, at their WIC (Women, Infant and Children's) or Healthy Beginnings appointment.
 If they are not completed by your doctor, a Head Start Nurse will complete the lead and hemoglobin by age requirement deadlines.
 Consent form for Head Start Nurses to complete these tests are signed by parents/guardians at the time of application.

 If you think your child is ill or suspect a possible communicable disease, please do not send your child to school.
-These signs and symptoms included by not limited to: fever of 101 degrees or greater, unusual rash, vomiting, diarrhea (loose stool 2-3 times per hour), and unusual behavior (not acting themselves).
+These signs and symptoms included by not limited to: fever of 100 degrees or greater, unusual rash, vomiting, diarrhea (loose stool 2-3 times